Information about our program

 4th Year - Welding Certifications in different materials and forms of welding.
 Learning to use a CNC burning machine.

 The apprenticeship takes applications year round and usually opens once a year for applicants to enter the program.
 Listed below are the qualifications required for apprenticeship.
 An aptitude test is required by the DOL in order to determine the selection order of applicants.
 All documents must be turned to the Union Hall before the test can be taken.
-Applications are currently being accepted.
-Last date for this testing period must be received by August 24, 2021.
 The testing will be held om Saturday August 28, 2021.
 Once your application is accepted you will receive and email giving you information regarding testing.
 Please arrive at the Union Hall 10 minutes prior to your appointment time on the test day.
 ALSO, if you do not attend testing you will NOT be considered for the program.

 1. Must have high school diploma or GED with grade transcripts.
 Transcripts are not required but you could get extra points for having them.